-Is the Hopper 3 the world’s most powerful DVR?
-CableTV is going to find out.
+Is the Hopper 3 still the world’s most powerful DVR?
+Read on to find out.

 The Hopper 3 is a whole-home DVR system from DISH that allows recorded and live programming to be streamed or played back on up to seven TVs.
-Referred to by Wired as “the most ludicrously powered cable box ever,” the Hopper 3 has garnered a plethora of industry awards, including Best of CES (Consumer Electronics Show) 2016.
+Referred to by Wired as “the most ludicrously powered cable box ever,” the Hopper 3 has garnered a plethora of industry awards, including “Video Product of the Year” in 2017.
 But is DISH’s Hopper 3 worth the hype?
 Let’s break down the details.

 |DVR||The Genie (HR-44)|

 |HD Storage (Hours)||200 hours|

 Looking at the table, it’s clear why the Hopper is known as the most powerful DVR around.
 It crushes the competition on both simultaneous recordings and storage, effectively eliminating any conflicts you may face about what to use your DVR’s bandwidth for.
 To just record and watch what you want without thinking twice—that’s a thing of beauty.